 Scandinavia vs. Nordic countries: Geography, history, and linguistics

 Let’s dive in with geography.
-The so-called Scandinavian Peninsula is made up of Norway, Denmark, and Finland, but the collective word for these countries is “Fennoscandia” – and it isn’t used often.
+The so-called Scandinavian Peninsula is made up of Norway, Sweden, and Finland, but the collective word for these countries is “Fennoscandia” – and it isn’t used often.

 Finland is the easternmost country on the Scandinavian Peninsula and it’s separated from the others by the Baltic Sea’s Gulf of Bothnia.